i2ca/ragpharma/README.md

 ```
 ## License

-Ragbula is distributed under the [MIT License](LICENSE), which means you can use it for your projects, modify it, and even redistribute it, all subject to the terms of the license.
+RagPharma is distributed under the [MIT License](LICENSE), which means you can use it for your projects, modify it, and even redistribute it, all subject to the terms of the license.

 ---

-*Please note that Ragbula is for informational purposes only and should not be considered a substitute for professional medical advice.
+*Please note that RagPharma is for informational purposes only and should not be considered a substitute for professional medical advice.
 Always consult with a healthcare professional for any medical concerns or decisions.*